K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 ### <div id='22'/> 3.1.3.1.6.
 Check Repository File List
-1. Click “File” at the left side of repository details page tab to check informations about branch, tag, and contributor.
+1. Click “File” on the left side of the repository details page tab to check information about the branch, tag, and contributor.
 ![034]

-2. Folder/File Name, Final Commit, File size, last updates can be checked from the “File” List as default.
+2. Folder/File Name, Final Commit, File size, and last updates can be checked from the “File” List as default.

 3. URL can be copied from View Repository Details through “Repository Clonegb”.
 ![035]